darwishdev/formkit-builder/formkit-bulider.md

 ## Introduction
 Introducing Formkit Builder, a Vue 3 package designed to streamline your form management.
 This package serves as a comprehensive wrapper for Formkit forms, enhancing your form experience with features such as seamless loading handling, superior error management, handle toast notifications appearance and efficient API calls.
 By just passing a sections object, a submit handler, and form options, you can effortlessly create ready-to-use forms.

 This package significantly leverages the capabilities of the Formkit library.
 A thorough understanding of the Formkit library will enable you to utilize the Formkit Builder package to its full potential.
-For a comprehensive guide on Formkit, we recommend referring to the Formkit library's documentation [insert Formkit library link here].
+For a comprehensive guide on Formkit, we recommend referring to the Formkit library's documentation `https://formkit.com/getting-started/what-is-formkit`.
 Familiarize yourself with Formkit to optimize your use of the Formkit Builder package.

 ## Installation:
 To install Formkit Builder, use the following command in your terminal: `npm i formkit-builder`.
 This will add the package to your project, equipping it with the advanced form management capabilities that Formkit Builder provides.